 These are two simple American football betting market biases that can be exploited to your advantage.
 No, betting the Under on every NFL or NCAA game or betting on every long odds road dog is not going to make you money.
 But it’s important to keep these biases in mind when preparing your weekly best bets.

-The issue is of course, how do you find NCAA and NFL tipsters that you can count on to be profitable?
+The issue is of course, how do you find NCAA and NFL tipsters that you can count on?
 This is perhaps more difficult with American football than any other sport.
-Just search NFL picks on Google and you'll find an endless stream of websites and prognosticators claiming to offer profitable NFL tips, with many asking high subscription fees for their selections.
+Just search NFL picks on Google and you’ll find an endless stream of websites and prognosticators claiming to offer reliable NFL tips, with many asking high subscription fees for their selections.

 We strongly recommend that you do not pay for NCAA and NFL tipsters picks.
 Regardless of the results tipsters may be boasting, it’s far too common for these to be falsified records.
 Following these so called experts, will only cost you subscription fees not to mention money lost at your bookmaker.

-The good news is that there is no need to pay for profitable NFL or NCAA selections.
+The good news is that there is no need to pay for reliable NFL and NCAA selections.
 At bettingexpert, we have a number of successful American football tipsters, each posting their selections throughout the season.
 And yes, their tips are absolutely free.
-Every tipster's record is clear to view so you can decided which tipsters you want to follow and those you don't.
+Every tipster’s record is clear to view so you can decided which tipsters you want to follow and those you don’t.

 While having just one bookmaker for your American football betting may be convenient, it’s not going to help you be a winning NFL or NCAA bettor long term.